Compactified Jacobians as Mumford models: Polytopal decompositions of skeletons

-The resulting map $\Gamma^d \to \Sigma$ can also be interpreted using the integration pairing discussed above.
-Indeed, if $x_1, \ldots, x_d$ are points in $\Gamma$, then we can choose paths $\xi_1, \ldots, \xi_d$ in $\Gamma$, where $\xi_i$ is a path from the basepoint to $x_i$.
+In close analogy with the Abel-Jacobi theory in algebraic geometry, one can identify the tropical Jacobian $\Sigma$ with the tropical Picard variety $\Pic^0(\Gamma)$ via the tropical Abel-Jacobi map.
+We briefly recall the basic outline of this construction and refer to \cite{MikhalkinZharkov08, BakerFaber11, BakerRabinoff15} for further details.
+If $x_1, \ldots, x_d$ are points in $\Gamma$, then we can choose paths $\xi_1, \ldots, \xi_d$ in $\Gamma$, where $\xi_i$ is a path from the basepoint to $x_i$.
 Integrating harmonic forms along these paths gives an element of $\Omega(\Gamma)^*$.
 Of course, these integrals depend on the choice of paths, but the differences are in $\Lambda = \mu( H_1(G,\ZZ))$.
-In particular, the resulting map $\Gamma^d \to \Sigma$ is well-defined.
-By \cite{BakerRabinoff15}, the natural diagrams relating the algebraic and tropical Abel-Jacobi maps commute.
+In particular, the resulting map $\Gamma^d \to \Sigma$ is well-defined and induces an isomorphism $\Pic^0(\Gamma) \simeq \Sigma$.
+See \cite[\S 6]{MikhalkinZharkov08} and \cite{BakerFaber11}.
+Finally, $\Pic^0(\Gamma)$ is naturally identified with the skeleton of $\Pic^0(\cX_K)^\an$, and the natural diagrams relating the algebraic and tropical Abel-Jacobi maps commute \cite{BakerRabinoff15}.